20. Torch Operator#

 torch.manual_seed(10)

-<torch._C.Generator object at 0x7f8672d2d310>
+<torch._C.Generator object at 0x7f6696963630>

 In this example we consider a simple multidimensional functional:

-\[\mathbf{y} = \mathbf{A} sin(\mathbf{x})\]
+\[\mathbf{y} = \mathbf{A} \sin(\mathbf{x})\]

-and we use AD to compute the gradient with respect to the input vector evaluated at \(\mathbf{x}=\mathbf{x}_0\) : \(\mathbf{g} = d\mathbf{y} / d\mathbf{x} |_{\mathbf{x}=\mathbf{x}_0}\).
+and we use AD to compute the gradient with respect to the input vector evaluated at \(\mathbf{x}=\mathbf{x}_0\) : \(\mathbf{g} = \partial\mathbf{y} / \partial\mathbf{x} |_{\mathbf{x}=\mathbf{x}_0}\).

 Let’s start by defining the Jacobian:

-\[\begin{split}\textbf{J} = \begin{bmatrix} dy_1 / dx_1 & ... & dy_1 / dx_M \\ ... & ... & ... \\ dy_N / dx_1 & ... & dy_N / dx_M \end{bmatrix} = \begin{bmatrix} a_{11} cos(x_1) & ... & a_{1M} cos(x_M) \\ ... & ... & ... \\ a_{N1} cos(x_1) & ... & a_{NM} cos(x_M) \end{bmatrix} = \textbf{A} cos(\mathbf{x})\end{split}\]
+\[\begin{split}\textbf{J} = \begin{bmatrix} \frac{\partial y_1}{\partial x_1} & \cdots & \frac{\partial y_1}{\partial x_M} \\ \vdots & \ddots & \vdots \\ \frac{\partial y_N}{\partial x_1} & \cdots & \frac{\partial y_N}{\partial x_M} \end{bmatrix} = \begin{bmatrix} a_{11} \cos(x_1) & \cdots & a_{1M} \cos(x_M) \\ \vdots & \ddots & \vdots \\ a_{N1} \cos(x_1) & \cdots & a_{NM} \cos(x_M) \end{bmatrix} = \textbf{A} \cos(\mathbf{x})\end{split}\]

 Since both input and output are multidimensional, PyTorch backward actually computes the product between the transposed Jacobian and a vector \(\mathbf{v}\): \(\mathbf{g}=\mathbf{J^T} \mathbf{v}\).